Your Guide to Malaga Film Festival 2023

-One of the biggest events in Malaga later this week – Malaga Film Festival.
+One of the biggest events in Malaga – Malaga Film Festival – takes place in March this year.
 Read our guide to find out what’s on and where.

-The 8-day event celebrates the very best of Spanish cinema and provides a feast of films, some of the best on screen, as well as a lot of cinema-related activities.
-2021 is the 23th anniversary of Malaga Film Festival, an event in the city that draws crowds in their thousands.
+The 11-day event celebrates the very best of Spanish cinema and provides a feast of films, some of the best on screen, as well as cinema-related activities.
+2023 is the 26th anniversary of Malaga Film Festival, an event in the city that usually draws crowds in their thousands.

 When is Malaga Film Festival?

 Which films are shown?

-There’s a wealth of films (152 in total, 16 in the running for the main prize, some of which feature big names in Spanish cinema such as David Trueba and Iciar Bollaín).
+There’s a wealth of films (over 300 in total, 20 in the running for the main prize).
 This year, the Malaga Film Festival has continued its Latin American theme by including films made in Spain and in Central and South America.
+Peru is the guest country.

 As well as the official competitors, Malaga Film Festival is screening shorts, documentaries as well as films outside the official competition.

 Where can I see the films?

 You can watch the films at different locations in Malaga city centre including the Cervantes Theatre, Albéniz Cinema and the Echegaray Theatre.
-The Cervantes Theatre hosts the opening night of the Malaga Film Festival – probably the most glamourous night of them all, although this year’s edition is (obviously) low key.
+The Martin Carpena Sports Stadium hosts the opening night of the Malaga Film Festival and the Cervantes Theatre, the closing gala, probably the most glamourous night of them all.

 How much does it cost to see one of the films at Malaga Film Festival?